This post may contain affiliate links.

 Want to start your morning off right?
-These Pecan Sticky Buns are tasty, crunchy, and the perfect breakfast or brunch recipe whenever the craving calls.
+These Sticky Buns are tasty and crunchy, the perfect breakfast or brunch recipe whenever the craving calls.

 These Pecan Sticky Buns have been my signature go-to for many years, I love the contrast between your normal cinnamon roll and the sticky, sweet, and crunchy topping.